nollstead/Green-Bean/examples/ADC/README.md

 Rather than manually performing a single ADC conversion, we'll want our program to do this automatically at a defined interval - so we'll configure a timer that fires an event every 200 milliseconds.

-When we setup the green bean we set the main system clock to the maximum 170MHz, which is way too fast for our ADC conversions.
-So we'll need to slow the timer clock back by configuring a combination of a clock prescaler and counter period (autoreload register).
+When we [setup the green bean](/initial-config.md) we set the main system clock to the maximum 170MHz, which is way too fast for our ADC conversions.
+So, we'll need to slow the timer clock back by configuring a combination of a clock prescaler and counter period (autoreload register).
 The clock rate ($T_{out}$) can be calculated for a given autoreload register (ARR), clock prescaler (PSC) and clock frequency ($F_{clk}$) as follows:

 <p align="center">$T_{out}={(ARR+1)(PSC+1) \over F_{clk}}$</p>